onigoetz/swagger-doclet/README.md

 	<tr><td>-excludeOperationTags</td><td>This adds additional tags to the set of javadoc tags used for excluding operations.
 The default set contains exclude, hide, hidden.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-excludeFieldTags</td><td>This adds additional tags to the set of javadoc tags used for excluding model fields/methods.
 The default set contains exclude, hide, hidden.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-excludeParamsTags</td><td>This adds additional tags to the set of javadoc tags used for excluding operation parameters.
 The default set contains excludeParams, hiddenParams, hideParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-resourceTags</td><td>This adds additional tags to the set of javadoc tags used for setting the resource that an operation is part of.
-The default set contains resource, resourcePath, parentEndpointName.
+The default set contains resource, parentEndpointName.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-responseTypeTags</td><td>This adds additional tags to the set of javadoc tags used for setting a custom response model for an operation.
 The default set contains responseType, outputType.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-inputType</td><td>This adds additional tags to the set of javadoc tags used for setting a custom model for an operation parameter.
 The default set contains inputType, bodyType.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-defaultErrorType</td><td>This adds additional tags to the set of javadoc tags used to the define the model class to be added to response messages for status codes >= 400.
 The default set contains defaultErrorType.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>